Priyansh2811/MyPortfolio/README.md

 # 🚀 Priyanshu Nautiyal — Portfolio Website

-A modern, responsive portfolio website showcasing my work, projects, and skills as a Java Developer.
+A modern and responsive portfolio website showcasing my work, projects, and skills as a Java Developer.
 Built with a focus on performance, clean UI, and real-world usability.

 ---